-Way back when I first started researching which Trusted Traveler Program to join, this brilliant chart (which makes it a breeze to decide) was nowhere to be found.
+Way back when I first started researching which Trusted Traveler Program to join, this brilliant chart was nowhere to be found.
 In its place was somewhat vague text.

-I ran into endless others who were also trying to sort out which Trusted Traveler Program to join back then, so we were quite a lost sight, I'm sure.
+I ran into endless others who were also trying to sort out which Trusted Traveler Program to join back then.
+We were confused.

 The Only Thing I Knew for Sure Was That My Application Fee Would Not be Refunded, if for Any Reason it Was Declined

 So I wanted to step carefully through this process.